gdederichs/HummelGUI/README.md

 In addition to the labels proposed by the GUI, it is important to check the status of the physcial DAQ through the informative LEDs.
 In particular, when connected to a computer, the DAQ becomes "Ready" (one LED); when sending data through to the stimulators, the DAQ becomes "Active" (two LEDs).
 To ensure proper function, the correct DAQ device name must be set in [util.py](HummelGUI/util.py).
 This device name can be found through the [NI-MAX](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000YGQwCAO&l=en-CH) software, if the automatic pop-up window does not open when connecting the computer to the DAQ.
 ___
 ## File Descriptions and Modifying the GUI
-The Gui has been written in order to facilitate adding functionalities and components, to accomodate the best possible to future studies.
+The GUI has been written in order to facilitate adding functionalities and components, to accomodate the best possible to future studies.
 This section describes important files in detail to guide the experimenter in modifying the code for new functionalities.

 ___
 ### main.py